ggggggg876/NWG-Exposed/README.md

 His YouTube channel has 24k subscribers.
 That is a relatively small channel.
 For context: The biggest channels have tens of millions of subscribers.
 [This guy](https://www.youtube.com/@StezStixFix) who fixes electronics has 100k subs.
 [This lady](https://www.youtube.com/@VBirchwood) who likes historical fashion has 70k subs.
 Most of his videos have 1-3k views.
 Something to keep in mind as we go further.
 How many people are really into this stuff?

-Jason Köhne was born and still lives in the D.C. area.
+Jason Köhne was born, raised, and still lives in the D.C. area.
 It has been confirmed that Jason Köhne [worked as a correctional officer](https://odysee.com/@SouthernDingo:7/officernwg:b) in Virginia from about 2006 to at least 2021.
 Its unknown if he still works in this capacity.
 He doesn't seem to be extraordinarily wealthy.

 ![image](https://user-images.githubusercontent.com/129471052/229685380-00901910-86fe-482d-a5a0-3d90acd682ca.png)